-Humans have five basic senses: touch, sight, hearing, smell and taste.
+There are five basic human senses: touch, sight, hearing, smell and taste.
 The sensing organs associated with each sense send information to the brain to help us understand and perceive the world around us.
-People also have other senses in addition to the basic five.
-Here's how they work.
+However, there are in fact other human senses in addition to the basic five that you couldn't live without.
+These lesser-known senses include spatial awareness and balance.
+Here's how the human senses work.

 Touch isn't just a sense used to interact with the world; it also seems to be very important to a human's well-being.
-For example, touch has been found to convey compassion from one human to another.
+For example, touch has been found to convey compassion from one human to another, according to a study published by the University of California, Berkeley (opens in new tab).

 Sight, or perceiving things through the eyes, is a complex process.
 First, light reflects off an object to the eye.
 The transparent outer layer of the eye called the cornea bends the light that passes through the hole of the pupil.
 The iris (which is the colored part of the eye) works like the shutter of a camera, retracting to shut out light or opening wider to let in more light.